Didar-Rashed/Data-Cleaning-and-Standardization-of-Global-Layoffs-Dataset/README.md

-# Data Cleaning in MySQL
+# Data Cleaning in SQL
 Compilation of SQL, data analysis related project and challenges where I practice those skills.

 ### Built with